fjukstad/walrus/README.md

 Usage of walrus:
   -i string
-    	pipeline description file (default "pipeline.json") -o string
+    	pipeline description file (default "pipeline.json") -lfs-dir string
+    	host directory to store lfs objects (default "lfs") -lfs-server
+    	start an lfs-server, will not run the pipeline
+  -o string
     	where walrus should store output data on the host (default "walrus") -p string